 Kansas Spring Turkey Permits Available Online

-The 2010 spring turkey season runs April 14-May 31, and hunters across the state are already making preparations.
-Turkey permits allow hunters to use a shotgun, crossbow, or bow throughout the regular season.
-Archery-only and youth/disabled seasons run concurrently, April 1-13.
-A new regulation change this year makes youth permits valid statewide, including Unit 4.
-Also new for 2010, a turkey permit/game tag combination is available through March 30 at a reduced price.
-By purchasing the combination early, hunters save $7.50 over the cost of purchasing each separately after March 30.
+Turkey permits allow hunters to use a shotgun, crossbow, or bow throughout the April 13-May 31 season.
+Resident youth permits are valid statewide, including Unit 4, and a turkey permit/game tag combination is available through March 31 at a reduced price.
+By purchasing the combination early, hunters save $7.50 over the cost of purchasing each separately after March 31.

 In addition, any individual with a spring turkey permit may purchase one game tag valid only in Units 2 and 3.

 Huntable populations of wild turkeys exist in nearly every Kansas county.
-The Rio Grande subspecies dominates the western two-thirds of the state.
-The eastern subspecies is common in the eastern regions although numbers may be slightly down in the southeast, which has experienced heavy spring rains and flooding the past two years.
-Hybrid Rio Grande/eastern birds are found where the two ranges converge.
+The Rio Grande subspecies dominates the western two-thirds of the state, and the eastern subspecies is common in the eastern regions.
+Hybrid Rio Grande/eastern birds may be found where the two ranges converge.

 Spring turkey permit and game tags fees are as follow: